Advancing Aerosol-Cloud-Meteorology Knowledge through ACTIVATE

 Figure 1.
 Nominal profile of a single cloud ensemble conducted with ACTIVATE’s dual aircraft approach.
 The HU-25 Falcon conducts in situ measurements of gases, aerosols, clouds, and meteorological parameters in the lower troposphere where boundary layer clouds evolve, whereas the King Air flies higher, at ~9 km, in a coordinated fashion to provide remote sensing data in the same vertical column while launching dropsondes along the flight track.
 A single flight including multiple ensembles of this approach are called “statistical survey” flights, which amount to about 90% of all ACTIVATE flights with the rest being process study flights with different flight designs.
 Image Source: ACTIVATE Science Team

 The Atmospheric Science Data Center (ASDC) at NASA Langley Research Center will archive ACTIVATE data throughout the campaign.
-At this time, all current publication-quality data from the first and second deployments of ACTIVATE can be accessed via the ASDC ACTIVATE project landing page.
-Additional publication-quality data will become available in the near future.
+At this time, all current publication-quality data from the first five deployments of ACTIVATE can be accessed via the Sub-Orbital Order Tool (SOOT) and the ASDC ACTIVATE project landing page.
+Additional publication-quality data will become available soon.

 - Quantify relationships between number concentrations of aerosol (Na), cloud condensation nuclei (CCN), and cloud droplets (Nd) and reduce uncertainty in model cloud droplet activation parameterizations.